-What are the Opportunity/ies Which stakeholders are Management Approach

-Identified? affected?

-There are opportunities in Employees and management The Corporation, through

-developing ways to conserve Sta.
-Lucia Waterworks has

-water. been active in exploring ways

-to manage the water

-consumption of the
+What are the Opportunity/ies Identified?
+Which stakeholders are affected?
+Management Approach There are opportunities in developing ways to conserve water.
+Employees and management The Corporation, through Sta.
+Lucia Waterworks has been active in exploring ways to manage the water consumption of the Corporation.
+Monthly checking is put in place for proper documentation

-Corporation.
-Monthly

-checking is put in place for

-proper documentation